holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 All Core Circle Members are entitled to fully participate in all Governance Meetings of a Circle.
 The acting Facilitator and Secretary are also entitled to fully participate, and become Core Circle Members for the duration of a Governance Meeting even if they are not normally Core Circle Members.

-In addition, the Lead Link and any Rep Links or Cross Links to the Circle may each invite up to one additional person, solely to aid the link in processing a specific Tension.
-The invited participant then becomes a Core Circle Member as well for the duration of that Governance Meeting.
+In addition, as a Lead Link, Rep Link, or Cross Link into a Circle, you may invite someone into that Circle's Governance Meeting, and your invited guest becomes a Core Circle Member for the duration of the Governance Meeting or until you withdraw the invitation.
+You may only extend this invitation to one person at a time, and only to aid in the processing of a specific Tension affecting the entity you are linked from.
+You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
+If these conditions are met, your guest can represent your link Role in the Governance Meeting, but only while directly processing that specific Tension.

-Beyond those listed in this paragraph, no one else is allowed to participate in a Circle’s Governance Meetings unless explicitly invited by a Policy of the Circle.
+Beyond the above, no one else is allowed to participate in a Circle’s Governance Meetings unless explicitly invited by a Policy of the Circle.

 #### 3.3.2 Notice & Quorum